 Will I need glasses after surgery?

 Our goal with refractive surgery is to reduce your dependence on glasses or contact lenses.
-It is not realistic to expect that laser vision correction will result in perfect vision at all times, under all circumstances.
+It is not realistic to expect that laser vision correction will result in the perfect vision at all times, under all circumstances.
 Excimer laser technology allows for an unparalleled degree of precision and predictability.
 Our experience has shown that laser vision correction has been overwhelmingly successful in reducing myopia, astigmatism, and hyperopia.
 We feel that if you can get through 90 to 95% of your day without glasses, then your surgery is considered a “success”.
 You may still need glasses in low-light situations, for example: driving at night or watching a movie at the movie theater.
 Laser vision correction will NOT eliminate the need for reading glasses later in life.
 As each year passes, the ability to focus decreases.
 By the time we reach our early to mid 40’s, we will need an aid such as reading glasses or bifocals to focus on objects near to us.
 This condition is called presbyopia, and laser vision correction does not speed up, slow down or eliminate this natural aging process.

 Contact Us for a LASIK Consult!